linker3000/departures-board-CYD/README.md

 WiFiManager is used to setup the initial WiFi connection on first boot.
 The ESP32 will broadcast a temporary WiFi network named "Departures Board", connect to the network and follow the on-screen instuctions.
 You can also watch a video walkthrough of the entire process below.
 [![Departures Board Setup Video](https://github.com/user-attachments/assets/176f0489-d846-42de-913f-eb838d9ab941)](https://youtu.be/bMyI56zwHyc)

 Once the ESP32 has established an Internet connection, the Web GUI files will be downloaded and installed from the latest release on GitHub.
-The next step is to enter your National Rail API token (and optionally, your OpenWeather Map API token).
+The next step is to enter your National Rail API token (and optionally, your OpenWeather Map and Transport for London API tokens).
 Finally, select a station location.
 Start typing the location name and valid choices will be displayed as you type.

 ### Web GUI

 At start-up, the ESP32's IP address is displayed.
 To change the station or to configure other miscellaneous settings, open the web page at that address.
 The settings available are:
-- **Station** - start typing a few characters of a station name and select from the drop-down station picker displayed.
+- **Station** - start typing a few characters of a station name and select from the drop-down station picker displayed (National Rail mode).
-- **Only show services calling at** - filter services based on *calling at* location (if you want to see the next trains *to* a particular station).
+- **Only show services calling at** - filter services based on *calling at* location (National Rail mode - if you want to see the next trains *to* a particular station).
+- **Underground Station** - start typing a few characters of an Underground or DLR station name and select from the drop-down station picker displayed (London Underground mode).
 - **Brightness** - adjusts the brightness of the OLED screen.
+- **London Underground Arrivals Board Mode** - switch between National Rail Departures Board and London Underground Arrivals Board modes.
 - **Show the date on screen** - displays the date in the upper-right corner (useful if you're also using this as a desk clock!)
 - **Include Bus services** - optionally include bus replacement services (shown with a small bus icon in place of platform number).
 - **Include current weather at station location** - this option requires a valid OpenWeather Map API key (see above).
 - **Enable automatic firmware updates at startup** - automatically checks for AND installs the latest firmware/Web GUI from this repository.
 - **Enable overnight sleep mode (screensaver)** - if you're running the board 24/7, you can help prevent screen burn-in by enabling this option overnight.

-A drop-down menu (**new in v1.1**) adds the following options:
+A drop-down menu (top-right) adds the following options:
 - **Check for Updates** - manually checks for and installs any updates to the firmware/Web GUI.
 - **Edit API Keys** - view/edit your National Rail / OpenWeather Map API keys.
 - **Clear WiFi Settings** - deletes the stored WiFi credentials and restarts in WiFiManager mode (useful to change WiFi network).